 Everyone’s had this happen: A week ago I found this great article that had search engine optimization (SEO) tips for financial marketers.
 I was just about to head to lunch when I read it and I neglected to bookmark it.
 The next day, when I wanted to share it on Twitter, I couldn’t find it again.

-Content can move extremely fast.
+Content can move extremely fast, this is why I recommend you to click here for SEO right away.
 Just like how a newspaper needs fresh articles all the time, content marketers must always be promoting new and different content.

 Content has to be organized to make it easy for users to find what they need, right when they need it.
 It should be organized by topic (e.g. mortgages, investments, community events, etc.).
 Searchable content is a best practice and you can also suggest relevant content by asking users non-invasive questions.
 “Do you have kids?”
 “Are you looking for a home?”
 “Do you need help with cash management?”

 Depending on the answer you can serve customers relevant content on college funds and mortgages, or even just share some budgeting tips.

 Content should always have some kind of benefit for users.
 When they check out your content they can hope to save money, or avoid a mistake, or make the right financial decision, or they can even just smile.
 There’s value in something as simple as a goofy picture of an adorable cat (in point of fact, entire businesses have formed and thrived around this very specific type of content).

 It’s a simple enough philosophy, but it’s really important for how financial marketers understand their content.
 Remember, ads don’t count!